Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-sdk/2-x/usage-tips.md

 init();
 ```

-After being called, it is now safe to mount any components you want to use in your application.
+After calling this, it is now safe to mount any components you wish to use in your application.

 ## Mount Used Components

-In the previous section we have initialized the SDK and now we are free to use components.
+In the previous section, we initialized the SDK, allowing us to use components.

 Before using specific components in your application, you must mount them.
 Not mounting components
-will lead to their methods to throw errors.
-So, this code will surely end badly:
+will cause their methods to throw errors.
+For example, the following code will cause issues:

 ```ts
 import { init, backButton } from '@telegram-apps/sdk';